onedata/onedata-documentation/doc/administering_onedata/luma.md

 ```

 #### `OnedataGroup`
-These record represents credentials identifying group in the Onedata system.
+These record represents credentials identifying a group in the Onedata system.
 The record can have 2 schemes:
 * `"onedataGroup"` - group's Id is stored directly in the record
 * `"idpEntitlement"` - the record stores Id of an external identity provider (Idp) and Id of the group understood by the Idp